 The District (or food service area to which the District belongs) shall appoint/select a Food Service/School Nutrition Program Director to oversee and manage the school nutrition service program.
 All Food Service/School Nutrition Program Directors shall meet minimum educational requirements and annual training requirements in accordance with federal and state law.

-Annual Report/Public Forum

-Immediately following the release of the annual school nutrition report, the Board shall discuss the findings and seek public comment during a publicly advertised Board meeting.

-By January 31 of each year, the Board shall hold an advertised public forum to present a plan to improve school nutrition in the District.

-The District shall compile a summary of findings and recommendations and submit the summary to the Kentucky Board of Education.

 Discrimination Complaints

 The District does not discriminate on the basis of race, color, national origin, sex, age, or disability in its school nutrition program.